 - Between 25 and 50 years of age (strenuous professions)

-- Severe pain in the (lower) back;
+- Presence of a hernia in the (lower) back

 Treatment for a Herniated Disc